adfinis/pure_func/README.rst

 .. |pypi| image:: https://badge.fury.io/py/pure-func.svg
     :target: https://badge.fury.io/py/pure-func

-Pure-func is a decorator that helps writing pure functions in python.
+Pure-func contains decorators that help writing pure functions in python.

 In python it is impossible to determine if a function is pure for certain.
 Even writing a static-analysis that gets the most cases right is very hard.